defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/repository-links.md

 This page shows you how to configure these links.

-Currently, Docsy supports only GitHub repository links "out of the box".
-Since GitLab can handle the same link scheme, it should work as well.
-If you are using another repository such as Bitbucket and would like generated repository links, feel free to [add a feature request or update our theme](/docs/contribution-guidelines/).

 ## Link configuration

 There are four variables you can configure in `hugo.toml`/`hugo.yaml`/`hugo.json` to set up links, as well as one in your page metadata.